sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 One of the main goals of scRNAseq studies is often to group cells into clusters of similar cells.
 There are many different ways of defining clusters.
 There are traditional clustering approaches like *K-mean*, *hierarchical clustering* and *affinity propagation*, but recently most pipelines make use of graphs (see section above) to define clusters as groups of interconnected cells.

 To define clusters in a graph we make use of different community detection algorithms like *Louvain*, *Leiden* and *Infomap*.
 The main idea behind all of them is to find groups of cells that have more edges (connections of high similarity) between them than they have to other cells in the dataset.

 Still, all clustering methods begin with defining pairwise distances between cells.
 Commonly this is done by taking euclidean distances between cells in PCA space, after selecting a subset of variables and scaling the data.
 Hence, your clustering results will be strongly dependent on choices you made in preprocessing of the data, especially the variable gene selection and how many principal components you include from the PCA.

 In graph based methods, the distances from PCA space are used to create a graph with edges between neighboring cells.
 Also here, there are multiple parameters, like number of neighbors in the KNN graph and pruning settings for the SNN construction that will impact the clustering results.
+If you want to read more about clustering and comparisons between methods, have a look at [this paper](https://f1000research.com/articles/7-1141).

 <details>